Play It Again, Charlie Brown: Plot

-particularly the works of Ludwig van Beethoven, and shows no interest in Lucy's persistent romantic overtures.
+particularly the works of Ludwig von Beethoven, and shows no interest in Lucy's persistent romantic overtures.
 Frustrated by his indifference, Lucy devises a plan that she believes will both elevate Schroeder's musical talents and bring him closer to her.

 She arranges for Schroeder to perform at the school's upcoming PTA meeting, hoping that a public performance will garner admiration for him and, by extension, for her efforts.
 Upon learning of the invitation, Schroeder is initially apprehensive but ultimately agrees, under the impression that he will be allowed to present selections from the classical repertoire he so reveres.

 However, on the day of the performance, Schroeder is taken aback to discover that the PTA organizers expect him to play popular or contemporary music instead of classical pieces.
 They regard Beethoven and other classical composers as outdated and unsuitable for the event's tone.
 Schroeder, deeply offended and unwilling to compromise his artistic principles, refuses to alter his program.
 Lucy attempts to persuade him to conform to the PTA's expectations, but Schroeder remains resolute in his decision.
 The disagreement culminates in the cancellation of the recital.
 Lucy is left disappointed, her well-intentioned plan having failed to achieve either artistic success or emotional connection.

 Lucy makes one last appeal to Schroeder, who, undeterred by the day's events, resumes playing his piano in solitude.